zijunwang20/ZijunWangCA02/README.md

 # to run the firstapp
-  first paste your key to app.js line
+  first paste your key to app.js, line 138
+  then:
+  npm install
+  npm start